pranayaryal/portfolio-site/src/content/flask-and-react.md

   - React
 ---

-I will show you how to run Flask and React together.

-The assumption is that you know how to run Flask app as detailed in [here](http://flask.pocoo.org/)
+I'm sure you know how to run Flask app as detailed in [here](http://flask.pocoo.org/)

-I am also assuming you have installed Flask in a <strong>virtualenv</strong>.

-Next, you can use <mark>create-react-app</mark> to build a skeleton boiler-plate React structure.
+Use <mark>create-react-app</mark> to build a skeleton boiler-plate React structure.

-You can copy over the folders into the Flask project.
+Copy over the folders into the Flask project.

-Your final directory structure should look like this.
+The final directory structure:

 ```bash
 flask_app